top of page

 Digital Tutors/Pluralsight

-Click on purple title to jump to the course page.
+Click on purple title to jump to my course list page.
+From there, you can choose each course to view.

 Building Walk Cycles in Maya 2017